European shares weighed down by banks, mixed U.S. data

 Equities had staged a short-lived rally on Thursday after European Central Bank chief Mario Draghi reiterated plans to revive the struggling euro zone economy by pumping more money into the economy.

-But traders cited lingering doubts over the timing and size of possible future ECB measures as well as signals from euro zone banks which suggested the outlook for loan growth remained bleak.
+But traders cited lingering doubts over the timing and size of possible future ECB measures, as well as signals from euro zone banks that suggested the outlook for loan growth remained bleak.

 "Given the fact that we've had some weak results in terms of loan growth at French banks, with loan growth even negative at Credit Agricole, there are fears of a real slowdown happening at these banks," said BESI analyst Shailesh Raikundlia.

-The STOXX Europe banks index closed down 1.4 percent, with several Greek banks down 9 to 10 percent and France's Credit Agricole down 3 percent.
-The pan-European FTSEurofirst 300 index closed down 0.5 percent.
+The STOXX Europe banks index was down 1.8 percent at 1518 GMT, with several Greek banks down 9 to 10 percent and France's Credit Agricole down 4 percent.
+The pan-European FTSEurofirst 300 index was down 0.6 percent at 1517 GMT and looked set to post a weekly loss.

 A monthly U.S. non-farm payrolls report showed job creation solidly above 200,000 in October but shy of the 230-240,000 forecast by analysts, leaving investor sentiment little changed.

-A positive set of corporate earnings updates did help some blue-chip stocks like ArcelorMittal and Allianz outperform, while the UK FTSE 100 index ended the day up 0.3 percent thanks to a rebound in beaten-down mining stocks such as Fresnillo.
+A positive set of corporate earnings updates did help some blue-chip stocks like ArcelorMittal and Allianz outperform, while the UK FTSE 100 index was up 0.3 percent thanks to a rebound in beaten-down mining stocks like Fresnillo.

 "There's still no trend at the moment.
 This market is driven by short-term speculative positions mostly played by hedge funds," said Jean-Louis Cussac, the head of Paris-based firm Perceval Finance.